 Program to enhance national and cross-national coordination and collaboration

+The importance of consulting with civil society organizations when setting policy and practice is well documented.
+It is however rare that grassroots organizations working on the ground have the opportunity to take part in such consultations.
+Their policy positions are also increasingly questioned: researchers challenge their evidence base and policymakers question the feasibility of their recommendations.
 Child10 seeks to shrink the gap between policy makers and grassroots organizations by enabling grassroots organizations to have their voices heard in key decision-making processes at national and international level.
 This is done by supporting grassroots organizations to improve their skills to develop and sustain communication channels with decision-makers, deliver clear messages and propose constructive and sustainable solutions instead of problem statements.